radius75/GUI64/README.md

 Mouse in Port #1<br>
 Joystick in Port #2

-# GUI64 WIP Version
+# WIP Version
-The latest WIP version of GUI64 can be found in the branch "Developer" as *gui64-dev.d64*.
-Please be aware that this version might contain bugs and might not run smoothly.
+Please find the latest WIP version of GUI64 in the branch "Developer".
+Please be aware that this version might contain bugs, might not run smoothly, and exhibits unfinished features.

 # Binaries
 There are currently two options: you either download GUI64.D64 and load GUI64 from disk with LOAD"*",8,1 or you use GUI64.PRG.
 The latter works great with a Kung Fu Flash cartridge.